-All bills are issued electronically via the Student Account Center and you will not receive a paper bill in the mail.
+All bills are issued electronically via Student Self Service and payable through Nelnet Campus Commerce.
+You will not receive a paper bill in the mail.

-You will be sent a notification email each month informing you that a new monthly billing statement is available via the Student Account Center system.
-You can also check your Student Account Center at any time to see if any new items have been posted to your account since your last billing statement.
+You will be sent a notification email each month informing you that a new monthly billing statement is available via the Student Self Service portal.
+You can also check the portal at any time to see if any new items have been posted to your account since your last billing statement.

-Our flexible online platform allows you and users you designate to view all account information.
-After you have sent in your initial enrollment deposit, you will receive an email with instructions for registering for the portal.
+Our flexible online platform allows you and users that you designate to view all billing information.
+After you have sent in your initial enrollment deposit, you will receive an email with instructions to register for the billing system.

-Using the Student Account Center platform on the portal, you can view your account, grant access to authorized users, view and pay your bill, and schedule payment plans.
+Using Nelnet through Student Self Service, you can view your account, grant access to authorized users, view and pay your bill, and schedule payment plans.

 Adding Authorized Users to Your Account

-If you would like to share your account information with a parent or family member, you must add an authorized user to your account through the Student Account Center.
-Log into the platform and select "Manage Account Access" to designate users you wish to add.
-They will be sent an email inviting them to setup their account.
+If you would like to share your account information with a parent, third-party payer or family member, you must add an authorized user to your account through Nelnet Campus Commerce.

 Student Financial Services